FINAL SALE OF THE 2022 GIMMERS WILL BE HELD ON THURSDAY 28TH JULY 2022

-The dispersal sale of the Sandyknowe Suffolks, due to a change in farming policy, was a resounding success with 100% of the 220 females sold at an overall average of £662.13 with a top price of 4500gns.
+The dispersal of the adult part of the Sandyknowe Suffolks, due to a change in farming policy, was a resounding success in July of 2021 with 100% of the 220 females sold at an overall average of £662.13 with a top price of 4500gns.

 63 Gimmers averaged £925.50